yoav-klein/opensearch/snapshots/filesystem/README.md

 $ create_content
 ```

+This will create some indices with some data.

 4. Take a snapshot
 ```
 $ take_snapshot
 ```

+This creates a snapshot with all the indices.
+You can also specify the indices you want to take snapshot of.

 Now, take the cluster down and up again:
 ```